 Unplug and Recharge Your Brain While Camping

 If you’ve never experienced the night sky in Colorado’s wildlands then you are in for a special treat.
-With limited light from urban area and mountains to block the existing light, laying back and exploring the night sky in Colorado Springs is a great way to relax and recharge your brain.
+With limited light from urban areas and mountains to block the existing light, laying back and exploring the night sky in Colorado Springs is a great way to relax and recharge your brain.
 There’s no better way to do it than going camping and unplugging from technology for a few days.

-There are numerous camping opportunities in the Colorado Springs area that range from organized camps to rustic camp sites.
+There are numerous camping opportunities in the Colorado Springs area that range from organized camps to rustic campsites.
 For instance, the Barr Camp was constructed in 1922 and the historic cabin now welcomes hikers with spaghetti dinners and pancake breakfasts.
 Accommodations there range from cabins and lean-to shelters to tent sites.

-On the other hand there is Cheyenne Mountain State Park and Pike National Forest that both offer sites to set up tents and enjoy a more rustic environment.
+On the other hand, there is Cheyenne Mountain State Park and Pike National Forest that both offer sites to set up tents and enjoy a more rustic environment.

 Whichever you choose though, make sure to protect the natural beauty that drew you there and remember to Leave No Trace!